Dgame/php-dto/README.md

 ```

 ### Type

+If you are trying to cover objects or other class instances, you should probably take a look at [Instance](#instance).

 As long as you specify a type for your properties, the `Type` validation is automatically added to ensure that the specified values can be assigned to the specified types.
 If not, a validation exception will be thrown.
 Without this validation, a `TypeError` would be thrown, which may not be desirable.